 The Permittees have been implementing water quality monitoring programs for several decades.
 The programs, in one form or another, have served multiple purposes beyond compliance with MS4 permit requirements.
 The Order essentially requires re-documentation of the current programs and provides the Permittees with an opportunity to make improvements in the process.
 The MRP is purposefully written without some of the detail found in the Permittees’ previous monitoring program requirements.
 The purpose is to provide flexibility to the Permittees as they prepare new Program Monitoring and Reporting Plans (PMRPs).
 The Executive Officer is authorized to amend the PMRP, particularly if important program improvements are hindered by the PMRP and impose conditions of approval.
 The new monitoring plans will be subject to public review and the Executive Officer’s review and approval.

-The requirements in the Order and the MRP for effectiveness assessments are consistent with 40 CFR section 122.42(c)(1), which requires reports of the “status of implementing the components of the stormwater management program that are established as permit conditions.”
-This includes use of the “iterative process” as well as other “management practices, control techniques and system, design and engineering methods, and such other provisions as the Administrator or the State determines appropriate for the control of such pollutants” as described in CWA section 402(p)(3)(B)(iii).

 The MRP requirements allow the Permittees to use monitoring work performed by others to substitute for work required by the MRP.
 The MRP requirements also allow the Permittees to supplement their own monitoring work with work performed by others to improve any related analyses.
 The substituted or supplemental monitoring work must meet the requirements of the MRP to be valid.
 The MRP has been written with the intent of encouraging the Permittees’ participation in statewide, national, regional, or local monitoring programs.
 This will help avoid duplication of work, improve related analyses of monitoring results, promote cooperation among other NPDES permittees and other institutions interested in water quality, and generally strengthen the body of scientific and technical knowledge of water quality.
 In this spirit, Provision XV.2.c. of the Order requires the Permittees to make the results of field and laboratory analyses available to the public.

 RATIONALE FOR STANDARD PROVISIONS